 Bermuda: Domestic Corporate Taxation

-- 9.75% applicable to: Taxpayers operating an hotel or restaurant with an annual payroll of $200,000 or greater.||6%|
+|Taxpayers operating a hotel or restaurant with an annual payroll of $200,000 or greater.||6%|

 The qualifying criteria are that the employee must be on the payroll at the end of the tax period and must have worked for the employer for a minimum of 180 hours in that quarter.
 However, the amount of Payroll Tax payable by any such employer in respect of an employee whose remuneration is subject to the Special Relief, cannot be less than 5.25% of gross remuneration.
 Self-employed persons and deemed employees are not eligible for Special Relief.

 'Employer' means anyone, company or individual, who employs another person; however, there are reduced rates for employers with a payroll below BMD100,000 annually.
 Just about enough to have a part-time gardener in Bermuda.

 As from the second quarter of 2019, all taxpayers with annual payrolls of BM$500,000 or greater are obliged to file their taxes electronically.